asad-amaan/turtle-game/README.md

-This is a mini project in which the user is asked for input of the direction and angle for the turtle to draw.
+This program was created using Python Programming.
+The turtle library was imported it comes with an interactive feature that gives the programmers a taste of what it is like to work with Python.
+The progam asks the user to input the color, direction of movement and then asks the distance with which it has to move in the given direction.
+After which the program gives an output of the drawing which was created using the directions and distance inputted.